DripDropz/onchain-voting/README.md

   let us know about them in the GitHub Issues tab above, so we can add them!

 # Running Locally with docker-compose
-1) Make sure you have docker installed and running.
+### Pre-requisites
-2) Make sure you have make installed.
+* Make sure you have docker installed and running.
-3) Clone this repository.
+* Make sure you have make installed.

-4) Run `make dev` to start the docker services and install composer dependencies.
+### Get up and running
-5) Run `make watch` to start the vite dev server and watch for changes.
+1) Clone this repository: `git clone https://github.com/DripDropz/onchain-voting.git`
-6) Navigate to `http://localhost:8080` in your browser.
+2) cd into the project directory: `cd onchain-voting`
-7) Run `make down` to shutdown all docker containers but keep volumes.
+3) Run `make init` to install all frontend and backend dependencies and start the docker services.
-8) Run `make rm` to remove all docker containers and volumes.
+4) Navigate to `http://localhost:8080` in your browser.

 # Makefile Commands